hillions/ansibleweb/README.md

 A basic ansible playbook to create CentOS webservers and an HTTPS proxy in front.
+Update ``hosts`` file with targets.

 [web01.hillions.net](https://web01.hillions.net)